turingschool/front-end-curriculum/lessons/module-3/react-router-v4.md

 Ok back to business!

 We passed through the `match` prop and console logged it, let's take a look.
-Notice that the `params` property contains an object with our defined paramter `id`, and it is equal to the ID we linked to in the URL!
+Notice that the `params` property contains an object with our defined parameter `id`, and it is equal to the ID we linked to in the URL!

 Now all we have to do is modify our route to render the correct data.